piegope/doc/docs/en/rdm/windows/installation/client/registration/team-edition/index.md

 eleventyComputed:
   title: Team Edition
   order: 10
+  description: When using an Advanced Data Source, there is no need to register Remote Desktop Manager since the license serial is stored in the data source and retrieved directly from it.
 ---

 When using an [Advanced Data Source](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/), there is no need to register {{ en.RDM }} since the license serial is stored in the data source and retrieved directly from it.
 When launching the application for the first time, simply [add the data source](/rdm/windows/data-sources/create-new-data-source/) containing the serial.

 {% snippet icon.badgeCaution %}